Christian Aid Syria is based in London, United Kingdom. We support partners in Syria, Lebanon and Iraq.

 Education and Resilience

-Through a four-year project funded by the European Union (EU), Christian Aid is working with a partner in several locations in Syria to implement an education and resilience project.
+Through a four-and-a-half year project funded by the European Union, Christian Aid is working with a partner in several locations in Syria to implement an education and resilience project.

 We support local partners in Syria, Lebanon and Iraq.